sch00n/schoonsquare/README.md

 **FONTLOG for the Schoon SchoonSquare fonts**

 This file provides detailed information on the SchoonSquare Font Software.
-This information should be distributed along with the Schoon SchoonSquare fonts and any derivative works.
+This information should be distributed along with the SchoonSquare fonts and any derivative works.

 **Basic Font Information**